-NOT TO BE MISSED: Sheppy’s House of Cider will once again be celebrating the ancient cidermaking ritual of Wassail on Thursday 17th January, with lots of chanting, dancing, fire, music and plenty of award-winning cider.
+Sheppy’s House of Cider celebrated the ancient cidermaking ritual of Wassail on Friday 26th January, with lots of chanting, dancing, fire, music and plenty of award-winning cider.

 This is an important night in the cidermaking calendar which celebrates the ancient ritual of orchard wassailing.
 This Somerset tradition is an important part of cidermaking heritage as it chases away the ‘evil spirits’ in the orchard, awakens the benevolent ones, and ensures a plentiful harvest.